 Metuchen is a very ethnically-diverse borough.
 The people who call Metuchen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Metuchen residents report their race to be White, followed by Asian.
 Important ancestries of people in Metuchen include Italian, German, Polish, and English.

 The most common language spoken in Metuchen is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Indic languages and Spanish.